Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Implementation Considerations

-According to our explanations for the proposed algorithm in the previous sections, the signalling flow between RRMS, macro/pico BS and MUs within each superframe or each subframe has been interpreted in Figs. \ref{fig:Signaling_SuperFrame} - \ref{fig:Signaling_sub}.
+According to the description of the proposed algorithm in the previous section, the signalling flow between the RRMS, macro/pico BSs and MUs within each superframe or each subframe can be illustrated as follows.